Resort fee: Consumer Financial Protection Bureau

-On February 2, 2022 the Consumer Financial Protection Bureau requested public comment about how junk fees were impacting peoples financial lives.
+On February 2, 2022, the Consumer Financial Protection Bureau requested public comment about how junk fees were impacting peoples financial lives.
 On October 26, 2022, Director Rohit Chopra stood onstage with President Biden announcing a national crackdown on junk fees such as "hidden hotel booking fees."

 Congress

 US Senator McCaskill introduced the “Truth in Hotel Advertising Act of 2016” in the US Senate on February 25, 2016.
 The purpose of the bill is to "prohibit unfair and deceptive advertising of hotel room rates, and for other purposes."
 The bill was not voted on during the 114th Congress.

 A bipartisan bill was introduced by Congressmembers Eddie Bernice Johnson and Jeff Fortenberry to the US House of Representatives on September 25, 2019.
 The bill was introduced by Congressmember Eddie Bernice Johnson in 2022.
 Congressmember Paul Gosar introduced a different bill also directed at eliminating hotel resort fees in 2022.

+On July 26, 2023, the Hotel Fees Transparency Act was introduced to the US Senate by Senator Amy Klobuchar (D-MN) and Senator Jerry Moran (R-KS).

 Challenges to resort fees

 Many consumers have begun to challenge resort fees.
-This has been done by asking the hotel desk manager to remove the fee, by disputing the fee with the guest's credit card company, by suing the hotel in small claims court or by filing a consumer complaint with ones Attorney General.
+This has been done by asking the hotel desk manager to remove the fee, by disputing the fee with the guest's credit card company, by suing the hotel in small claims court or by filing a consumer complaint with one's Attorney General.

 Consumer travel advocate Christopher Elliott advises anyone who was blindsided by an add-on fee to dispute the charge with their credit card company.
 While the booking sites may allow small-print disclosures, some credit card companies have taken the consumer's side in these disputes and reversed the charges.
 Moreover, merchants that have a high volume of disputed charges can run afoul of credit card providers, which in egregious cases have the ability to terminate a vendor's right to accept credit cards.

 Kill Resort Fees, an advocacy group working to eliminate resort fees, stated that all resort fees should be challenged.
 Lauren Wolfe, founder of Kill Resort Fees, said that "Resort fees are the equivalent of being charged a second room rate.
 No law exists protecting hotels ability to charge two room rates for one night so all of these second rates also known as resort fees should be challenged by consumers."
 Wolfe advocates that consumers should file a consumer complaint with their attorney general to have their AG force the hotel to refund the customer.